 Collaborators

-Can't Stop Change weaves together interviews with twelve trans, queer, and two-spirit collaborators across the state of Florida, from organizing mutual aid in Miami to battling legislative violence in Tallahassee, and tracing the many connections in between.
+Can't Stop Change weaves together interviews with fifteen trans, queer, and Two-Spirit collaborators across Florida, from organizing mutual aid in Miami to battling legislative violence in Tallahassee, and tracing the many connections in between.

 Gallery